SuperJakov/Canvas-Flow-Studio/README.md

 | **Priority Support**              | ❌        | ✅        | ✅       |
 | **Beta features**                 | ❌        | ✅        | ✅       |

+If the user uses all limits they can each month, we won't have any profit.
+Of course, we don't expect the user to always reach the limits.

 ## Getting Started

 ### Prerequisites